-Do You Need To Make Your Teen Choose Reach Schools?
+Do You Need To Make Your Teen Choose a Reach School?

 by Valerie Newman

 I just read the article about the college selection process in Your Teen Magazine.
 I loved reading how parents should let their kids be in charge of the college journey.
 Here on the East Coast, most parents are models for the articles about helicopter parents.
 They are writing their kids’ essays, filling out the applications, and pretending that it’s all about them.

 I feel like a terrible parent for choosing to let my daughter decide where to apply and how to study (or not) for the SAT’s.
 Many parents are bothered that I’m not making my 17-year-old daughter apply to reach schools.
 “She should apply to the best schools possible.
 It’s about meeting the right people and making good connections and getting the best job,” friends tell me.

 My reply?
 First of all, I can’t “make” my daughter do anything.
 I’ve never been able to make my daughter do anything since she was very young, let alone now, when she is a teenager.
 She wants to work in the field of education, so I don’t think connections matter as much.
 And the state schools she applied to all have top education programs.
 None of the Ivy Leagues appealed to her—and if they did, she would have had to study her butt off to pull up her scores.
 Instead, she chose to spend her time doing other stuff that seemed equally as important.
 Like band camp—which was mandatory.
 And going to Italy with us on a family vacation.
 These were her choices and why should I pressure her?
 We took her to Georgetown and Boston College—they didn’t appeal to her.
 She wants warm weather.
 Suggested other top tier school—again, they just didn’t call to her.